functme/cli/README.md

 3. You develop and assign funct **packages** your agent can take action with
    - These can be developed and shared publicly or privately
-4. Once you've assigned actions to your bot, it will intelligently decide how and when to use them based on what its asked
+4. Once you've assigned actions to your bot, it will intelligently decide how and when to use them based on what it is asked

 ## Is this free or paid?